nimaebrazi/laravel-api-presenter/README.md

 ```

-Form more info about MetaModel read class:
+For more info about MetaModel read class:
 ```php
 LaravelApiPresenter\Presenter\Model\MetaModel
 ```